Skip to main content

 }

-And we also need to modify the index method created in the first part of this article to return a JSONP object as opposed to a JSON object:
+We also need to modify the index method from part one to return a JSONP object instead of a JSON object:

 exports.index = function (req, res) {